ogham/Rust-BBEdit/README.md

 Then restart your BBEdit and it should be picked up.
 It’s necessary for the filename to end in `.bbpackage`.

+Alternatively, just [download this .zip of the source](https://github.com/ogham/Rust-BBEdit/archive/master.zip) and extract it to that directory.

 ### Compilation

-To compile your own version, you’ll need Xcode.
-The default schema outputs a `.bblm`.
-You’ll also need the BBEdit SDK.
+To compile your own version, you’ll need Xcode, Rust, and Cargo.
+The default schema outputs a `.bblm`, and comes with a Run build step so you can debug the module while BBEdit is running.
+You’ll also need the [BBEdit SDK](http://www.barebones.com/support/develop/).
 The project assumes it’s mounted under `/Volumes/BBEdit SDK`.

-There’s a `Makefile` that runs the build commands.
+Once you’ve got all that set up, simply run `make` and it’ll compile the language module and Rust helper tools for you.

+Note that compiled versions of these tools already exist in the repository—you won’t be generating anything that doesn’t already exist!